HYPERNETS/hypernets_tools/README.md

 ## Instructions :
-First download this repository (as a zip file under the tab "code") or using "git clone".
+First download this repository (as a zip file under the tab *code*) or using *git clone*.

-After unzipping (or clone), go to the folder hypernets_tools-main and edit the config_hypernets.ini according to your configuration.
+After unzipping (or clone), go to the folder *hypernets_tools-main* and edit the *config_hypernets.ini* according to your configuration.
-The most important section is "yoctopuce".
+The most important section is *yoctopuce*.

 ## Prerequisite :
 ### Installing Boost v1.71 (~1h)
 > cd hypernets/install
 > sudo bash 02_install_boost.sh

 ## Optional :
-As an option ,
+As an option,

 ### Jupyter Notebook
 > cd hypernets/install